josantonius/chatgpt-discord-bot/README.md

     "error_message": "Words fail me at the moment :/" }
 ```

+`memory_characters` are the number of characters that the bot will remember from previous messages.
+This value should not exceed the maximum number of tokens allowed by the model you are using.

 Replace `<Your OpenAI API key>` and `<Your Discord Bot Token>` with your actual OpenAI API key and
 Discord bot token respectively.